Overview

 - Extend the track by holding

-at the end node - Insert a node between two selected nodes by pressing
+Eat the end node - Insert a node between two selected nodes by pressing

-To make development easier, I bound this tool to the T
+To make development easier, I bound this tool to the T key (if a TrackNode was selected).

 Closing Thoughts